The tale of rakija – Croatia’s legendary liqueur

 #4 Removing mold

-It is possible to remove mold with rakija and disinfect it at the same time.
+It is possible to remove mold with rakija and disinfect it simultaneously.
 To get the best results, spray the mold with rakija and wait for 30 minutes.
 Rub the area with an old toothbrush or scouring pad, and rinse thoroughly.

 If you want to clean the bathroom tiles, spray them with rakija and rinse after 10 minutes.